Datamathican/Datamathican/README.md

 ### Hi there 👋
-- 🔭 I’m currently studying Data Science
+- 🔭 I’m currently working as Data Analyst in FinTech
 - 🌱 I’m currently learning Machine Learning, Natural language programming
 - 👯 I’m looking to collaborate on ML PROJECT
 - 💬 Ask me about Data Science